CallanFisher/PLGroupProject/talk.md

 - Less error prone

--Easier for beginners to learn
+- Easier for beginners to learn

--What do you think?
+- What do you think?

 ------------------